Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 The folders ***Benchmark models***, ***BIC***, ***Model Parameters***, ***Model parameters sd***, and ***Squared residuals*** contains the parameter estimates used in the paper and are overwritten by the scripts in the folder ***Empirical Analysis***.

-The folder ***Empirical Analysis*** contains scripts for model estimation and reproduction of the empirical results of the paper.
+The folder ***Empirical Analysis*** contains scripts for model estimation and reproduction of the empirical results of the paper (figures and tables).

 ## Example